 AGR 6905: Agronomic Problems (1-5; max: 8 ) Special topics for classroom, library, laboratory, or field studies of agronomic plants.

 AGR 6910: Supervised Research (1-5; max: 5) S/U.

-AGR 6932: Experimental Design & Data Analysis (3) AGR 6932 is a 3-credit hour course composed of 20 lectures, 10 homework assignments, five written paper reviews, five online discussion contributions in CANVAS to posted paper reviews, and two examinations.
+AGR 6932 - Spreadsheets as a Research Tool (3) AGR 6932 is a 3-credit hour course composed of 20 lectures, 10 homework assignments, five written paper reviews, five online discussion contributions in CANVAS to posted paper reviews, and two examinations.

 AGR 6933: Graduate Agronomy Seminar (1; max: 3) Current literature and agronomic developments.

 AGR 6940: Supervised Teaching (1-5; max: 5) S/U.

 AGR 6971: Research for Master's Thesis (1-15) S/U.